 Digital tithing provides all-around increased flexibility for everyone involved.
 Even if you’ve only introduced digital tithing options, such as text-to-tithe, as a response to the global pandemic, it’s still a useful resource that will continue to bring value to your church for years to come.

 What is the best way to collect tithes?

 - Collection baskets: This is the most basic form of tithing collection that has been present in churches for hundreds of years.
-Typically, a basket or plate (or several for large churches) is passed through the rows mid-service from individual to individual— each having a chance to give via cash or check before handing it off to the next person.
+Typically, a basket or plate (or several for large churches) is passed through the rows mid-service from individual to individual—each having a chance to give via cash or check before handing it off to the next person.

 - Giving kiosks: Giving kiosks are physical stations set up in churches that offer a central location for digital giving.
 Although elaborate machines can be set up in your church lobby, all you really need is an anchored tablet with internet access!
-This type of giving tends to occur before or after a church service, rather than during the “offering invitation,” which can lead to a loss of giving momentum.
+However, this type of giving tends to occur before or after a church service, rather than during the “offering invitation,” which can lead to a loss of giving momentum.

 1. Promote text-to-tithe in multiple ways (especially at first).

 Be sure to promote text-to-tithe across as many platforms as possible, including your social media pages, website, church newsletters, service bulletins, and any other forms of church-wide communications.
 That means getting the word out about your unique text-to-tithe phone number and the keywords you choose.